kube-burner/kube-burner/docs/measurements.md

 - `ContainersReady`: Indicates whether all containers in the pod are ready.
 - `Ready`: The pod is able to service requests and should be added to the load balancing pools of all matching services.

+!!! note
+    There are a V2 version of these latencies as well.
+Both are being kept with the intention of monitoring them over time (i.e precision vs accuracy problem) Therefore, if you notice a significant discrepancy and want to tell us about it, please feel free to do so.
+Or else prefer to stay with the non-v2 and everything will continue to be the same as it always has been.

 !!! info
     More information about the pod conditions can be found at the [kubernetes documentation site](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions).